MinaProtocol/mina/frontend/website/docs/cli-reference.md

       stop-tracing               Stop async tracing
-      visualization              Visualize data structures special to Coda wrap-key                   Wrap a private key into a private key file help                       explain a given subcommand (perhaps recursively)
+      visualization              Visualize data structures special to Coda wrap-key                   Wrap a private key into a private key file import                     Set an pre-owned private key (-privkey-path) as the active key in a coda daemon
+      help                       explain a given subcommand (perhaps recursively)

 `daemon` - Daemon commands to configure settings related to how node interacts with network